elastic/ecs/rfcs/text/0010-email.md

 Should the display name be captured separately from the email address for senders and recipients?
 If so, how do we accomplish this in a document while keeping the 1:1 of a display name to email address?

-**Resolution**: Previously, this proposal considered using `nested` types to allows arrays of objects containing both the email address and display name for the `to`, `cc`, and `bcc` recipients.
+**Resolution**: Initially, this proposal considered using `nested` types to allows arrays of objects containing both the email address and display name for the `to`, `cc`, and `bcc` recipients.
 However, after more consideration of the limitations to using `nested` fields types and limited support for `nested` fields in Kibana, that decision was reversed.

 ### Spam processing details